Holomorphic representation of quantum computations: Proofs of the properties of the multimode stellar hierarchy

-We now show that Gaussian unitary operations leave the stellar rank invariant.
+\ref{enum:1} $\Rightarrow$ \ref{enum:3}: We show that Gaussian unitary operations leave the stellar rank invariant.
 We first consider the case of pure states.
 Since any $m$-mode Gaussian unitary operation $\hat G$ can be written as

-where $\hat U$ and $\hat V$ are passive linear operations, $\hat S$ is a tensor product of single-mode squeezing operators, and $\hat D$ is a tensor product of single-mode displacement operators, it suffices to prove that these three types of Gaussian unitaries leave the stellar rank invariant.
+by the Euler decomposition in Eq.~(\ref{eq:decompGmulti}), where $\hat U$ and $\hat V$ are passive linear operations, $\hat S$ is a tensor product of single-mode squeezing operators, and $\hat D$ is a tensor product of single-mode displacement operators, it suffices to prove that these three types of Gaussian unitaries leave the stellar rank invariant.